40 Leadenhall Street: Construction

 Following Brexit, the developer announced that construction would only go ahead when a sufficient amount of office space had been pre-let.

 In October 2019, it was announced that M&G and Prudential had bought the site and would fund its construction for £875 m, with a final development value of £1.4 bn.
 The build started in 2020 after Keltbray completed clearing the Leadenhall Triangle site.
 This was undertaken despite there being no pre-let.
 The building was completed in 2024.

 Design

 The building varies in height by being laid in a series of vertical slices ranging from 7 to 34 storeys at the Leadenhall Street end.

 Tenants (floor/s)

-Acrisure RE (8-9), Ark Syndicate Management (11), Chubb (mezzanine,3-4,7), Huckletree (1-2), Kirkland & Ellis (15-34), McGill (13-14), NKSJ/Sompo Japan (4-6,12), Shawbrook Bank (10).
+Acrisure RE (8-9), Ark Syndicate Management (11), Chubb (mezzanine,3-4,12), Huckletree (1-2), Kirkland & Ellis (15-34), McGill (13-14), Monex (12), NKSJ/Sompo Japan (4-6,12), Shawbrook Bank (10).